mrtngamper/IEGUI/Documentation/README.md

 - __Commit: Settings__ <br>
 A Settings implementation has been made.
 It provided the option to store and load data contained in an instance of context.
+- __Commit: Welcomeview + Mainview merged <br>
+The two views and their affiliated controllers have been merged.
+The main application has also been adapted

 #### 18-05-22
 - __Commit: Fix WelcomeView__ <br>